-The National Fallen Firefighters Foundation is a non-profit organization dedicated to honoring firefighters who die in the line of duty and assisting their survivors.
+The National Fallen Firefighters Foundation is a non-profit organization dedicated to honoring firefighters who die in the line of duty and assisting their families.

 We understand that dealing with the loss of a loved one is a long and difficult journey, and we offer immediate and continuing assistance.

 More than anything, we want you to know that you are not alone.
-Though each person’s loss is different, there are many survivors who have walked a similar path.
+Though each person’s loss is different, there are many families who have walked a similar path.

 If you are looking for support resources or could use a listening ear, a compassionate heart, or a sense of hope, please don’t hesitate to contact us.